kevinhennessy/Angular_Sig/Session 2/readme.md

 }
 ```
 #### Implementing the Workout Template
-Now copy the workout.component.html files from the workout-builder/workout folder under trainer/src/components in checkpoint 4.5.
+Now copy the workout.component.html files from the workout-builder/workout folder under trainer/src/components in [Checkpoint 4.5](https://github.com/chandermani/angular2byexample/tree/checkpoint4.5).Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.5.zip).
 Run the app, navigate to /builder/workouts, and double-click on the 7 Minute Workout tile.
 This should load the 7 Minute Workout details with a view similar to the one shown at the start of the section Building a workout.
 In the event of any problem, you can refer to the checkpoint4.5 code in the GitHub repository.
-GitHub branch: checkpoint4.5 (folder – trainer)
+GitHub branch: The finished code for this section is in the trainer folder in [Checkpoint 4.5](https://github.com/chandermani/angular2byexample/tree/checkpoint4.5).Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.5.zip).
 ## Forms